 The jump from primary to secondary school is a major transition for every child — both in terms of academic demands and in learning to adapt to a new school environment.

-Yet, Secondary 2 is an important year because it is when your child will build the necessary foundation for the 'O' Level examinations.
+Yet, Secondary school is an important time because it is when your child will build the necessary foundation for the 'O' Level examinations.
 This crucial year is also when your child prepares for streaming — a change that will significantly impact him or her over the next few years.

 For Shuli Sudderuddin, Academic Director of Secondary Programmes at The Learning Lab, empowering your secondary school child with the right tools to tackle school assessments and key exam needs is important.